heche-psb/wgd/README.md

 ((((Potamogeton_acutifolius,(Spirodela_intermedia,Amorphophallus_konjac)),(Acanthochlamys_bracteata,(Dioscorea_alata,Dioscorea_rotundata))'>0.5600<1.2863')'>0.8360<1.2863',(Acorus_americanus,Acorus_tatarinowii))'>0.8360<1.2863',((((Tetracentron_sinense,Trochodendron_aralioides),(Buxus_austroyunnanensis,Buxus_sinica))'>1.1080<1.2863',(Nelumbo_nucifera,(Telopea_speciosissima,Protea_cynaroides)))'>1.1080<1.2863',(Aquilegia_coerulea_ap1,Aquilegia_coerulea_ap2))'>1.1080<1.2863')'>1.2720<2.4720';
 ```

-As presented above, the focus species that is about to be dated needs to be replaced with `(Aquilegia_coerulea_ap1,Aquilegia_coerulea_ap2)`.
+As presented above, the focal species that is about to be dated needs to be replaced with `(Aquilegia_coerulea_ap1,Aquilegia_coerulea_ap2)`.
 With this starting tree and predownloaded cds files of all the species, we can build the orthogroup used in the final molecular dating using the command as below.
+Note that here we assume other species in the starting tree do not share the WGD to be dated such that the topology of starting tree is correct, otherwise we need to further discern the `ap1` and `ap2` for other species as well, and then group all `ap1` in one branch and all `ap2` in another branch.
+In that sense, holding the focal species as the only one who shared the WGD to be dated in the starting tree is a simplified but correct practice.

 ```
 wgd dmd -f Aquilegia_coerulea -ap wgd_peak/AnchorKs_FindPeak/Aquilegia_coerulea.tsv.ks.tsv_95%CI_AP_for_dating_weighted_format.tsv -o wgd_dmd_ortho Potamogeton_acutifolius Spirodela_intermedia Amorphophallus_konjac Acanthochlamys_bracteata Dioscorea_alata Dioscorea_rotundata Acorus_americanus Acorus_tatarinowii Tetracentron_sinense Trochodendron_aralioides Buxus_austroyunnanensis Buxus_sinica Nelumbo_nucifera Telopea_speciosissima Protea_cynaroides Aquilegia_coerulea